 Step-by-Step Tutorial: Using Leonardo AI Negative Prompts

-Step 2: Look for the “advanced settings” section.
-You know, it’s like that one sock that always seems to disappear in the laundry — hidden in plain sight.
+Letβs get practical and hands-on now.
+Here is how you can use negative prompts within Leonardo AI with some step-by-step guidance: Step 1: Open up Leonardo AI then navigate to the image generation interface Step 2: Look for the “advanced settings” section.
+You know, itβs like that one sock that always seems to disappear in the laundry β hidden in plain sight.

 Source: Leonardo.ai

+Step 3: Find the negative prompt option.
+Think of it as your new best friend and get to know its ins and outs.
 Step 4: Now comes the fun part.
-In the negative prompt field, enter what you don’t want to see in your image.
-For example, if you’re trying to create a peaceful landscape, you might type “people, buildings, vehicles” to ensure only nature remains.
+In the negative prompt field, enter what you donβt want to see in your image.
+For example, if youβre trying to create a peaceful landscape, you might type βpeople, buildings, vehiclesβ to ensure only nature remains.
+Step 5: Create your positive prompt as normal.
+Something like βA lush green forest with a babbling brook, sunlight filtering through the leaves, photorealistic styleβ would go well with our negative prompt example from above.
+Step 6: Click generate and let Leonardo AI work its magic!

 Source: Leonardo.ai